DESCRIPTIONTABLE OF CONTENTSFREE PREVIEWBOOK EXTRASREAD ON ANY DEVICERELATED BOOKS

-- Improve your coping skills by practicing the 5TP.
+- Improve your coping skills by using the 5TP.

 - Increase your understanding by practicing the 5TP.

-- Improve your ability to discover by practicing the 5TP.
+- Improve your ability to discover by using the 5TP.

 - Improve your problem-solving skills by practicing the 5TP.

 - This book is about discovering, understanding, and using the 5 Thinking Positions (5TP) in order to develop and increase your skill of perspective-taking.